FireFather/fire/docs/README.md

 - **Clear Hash** clear the hash table. delete allocated memory and re-initialize.

 ## binaries
-- **x64 bmi2** = fast pgo binary (for modern 64-bit systems w/ BMI2 instruction set) if you own a modern Intel cpu (Haswell or newer), use this compile.
+- **x64 pext** = fast pgo binary (for modern 64-bit systems w/ BMI2 instruction set) if you own a modern Intel cpu (Haswell or newer), use this compile.
 - **x64 avx2** = fast pgo binary (for modern 64-bit systems w/ AVX2 instruction set) if you own a modern AMD cpu, use this compile.

 ## compile it